 What are synonyms, alternative spellings for those terms?

 You can now start searching the databases you've listed using the search terms you've come up with.
 At this point you are just exploring the literature.
 When you find relevant articles look for any good search terms you might have missed, and add them to your list above.
 Then try adding those new terms to your searches.
-Keep going until you've identified all the relevant search terms, i.e. you're not coming across any new terms you haven't already identified.
+Keep going until you are not coming across any new terms you haven't already identified.

 When you're finished your scoping searches you’ll have a complete list of terms to search on: